Summary & Highlights

 It features 28 compartments sitting on a rectangular tray.
 At the scheduled time, an alarm sounds off and the compartment for the day lights up.
 This tells the patient which compartment to open.
 It’s also possible to set a custom message as the alarm.

 MedMinder has a central monitoring system.
-Their device is equipped with a cellular modem, allowing caregivers to set the dispensing times remotely.
+Their device has a cellular modem, allowing caregivers to set the dispensing times remotely.
 The same technology also makes it easy to configure reminders and monitor the dose activity of patients.

 All this can be done by simply plugging in the device.
 There’s no need for Internet access.

 What Are The Most Common Issues Seniors Have with Medication?

 There are a few common issues that seniors have with medication.
 They may forget to take their medication, they might get their medications confused, they may not be able to swallow pills, or they may not be able to get the medication into their system.

 A pill dispenser can help make taking medications easier for seniors by reminding them to take the right medication at the right time.
 Automated dispensers give access to only the medication they need to take for proper dosing.